Fired. Discontinued. Let go. Dehired. Right-sized.

 Get Your Finances In Order

-One of the biggest mistakes many people make after losing their job is not making immediate adjustments in their finances.
+One of the biggest mistakes many people make after losing their job is not making immediate adjustments to their finances.
 With the average (mean) unemployment lasting 36.5 weeks (BLS data, as of April 2013), and many workers living paycheck-to-paycheck, the first thing you should do is adjust your lifestyle to fit your new financial reality … at least temporarily.

 Make a list of your current expenses (review your checkbook register, credit card statements, or online banking profile) and see what you can cut out.
 Determine which of your current monthly expenses must be maintained (mortgage and car payments, utilities, groceries) and which ones you can do without for now.